Environments that calm the nervous system make people feel safe.

 We work with you to create space, places, and plans to bring visions to life.

-Vagus Workshop was founded in 2024 by Margot Kleinman.
+Vagus Workshop was founded in 2024 by Margot Kleinman, AIA.

 In her spare time, Margot can be found dancing, searching for the best cookie in the city, and advocating for free public toilets.